henbarlevi/dating-app-v2.0/ReadME.md

 #### to run client - *open cmd *enter the 'client' folder *execute **"npm run build"** - if you want to build for production and **"npm start"** for dev

 * ### Don't Forget To Run Mongo!
-<div class="well">NOTE - to see readme styled with mark-down format inside VScode - download the extention "Markdown preview github styling</div>
+NOTE - to see readme styled with mark-down format inside VScode - download the extention "Markdown preview github styling
 <br />

 > ## Common Language <a name="commonlanguage"></a>